Phonak Hearing Aid Reviews

 The Bottom Line

-In my long history working with Phonak products (I fit my first one in 1988), I've yet to find a patient who couldn't mesh well with a Phonak hearing aid.
-Other manufacturers have many of the same features, but Phonak's done it longer, and their clinical data is impressive.
-They are also well-made, reliable, and durable.
+In my long history working with Phonak products (I fit my first one in 1988), I’ve yet to find a patient who couldn’t mesh well with their hearing aids.
+Other manufacturers have many of the same features, but Phonak has done it for longer and their clinical data is impressive.
+They are also well made, reliable and durable.

-Another big plus for Phonak is its sizeable market penetration.1 Because Phonak hearing aids are everywhere, including the Phonak-owned chain Connect Hearing, it’s usually not hard to find a local dealer to help out in a pinch when traveling, even abroad.
+Another big plus for Phonak is their sizable market penetration.
+Because Phonak hearing aids are everywhere, including the Phonak-owned chain Connect Hearing, it’s usually not hard to find a local dealer to help out in a pinch when traveling — even abroad.

-People frequently ask me what the “best” hearing aid is.
-There’s no clear-cut answer, but in my nearly 30 years of clinical practice specializing in difficult-to-fit hearing loss, Phonak is almost always on the shortlist.
+People frequently ask me what the best hearing aid is.
+There’s no clear-cut answer, but in my 30 years of clinical practice specializing in difficult-to-fit hearing loss, Phonak is almost always on the shortlist.

 Watch my video below if you’re still trying to decide if Phonak is right for you.
-I offer tips for finding the right hearing aids, compare top brands, and discuss my experience with Phonak.
+I offer tips for finding the correct hearing aids, compare top brands and discuss my experience with Phonak.

 Take Our Free Online Hearing Test